Yoga teacher and Ayurveda consultant

 Not being one to sit around and mope, my mindset helped me to recover from the op a lot quicker than expected.
 The feeling I had in the hospital bed was such an amazing experience that once I had recovered from my op I went in search of that feeling to see if I could obtain it again.

-That is when I found yoga
+That is when I fell in love with yoga

 Yoga produced such a harmonious feeling in me each time I left a class that lasted for days.
 I’d find myself so peaceful and humming as I left my yoga class and knew from that moment on that this was my journey and I wanted to share the knowledge I had received with others by teaching them how to better manage their health and wellbeing and avoid waiting for their wake up call.